julia-codes/MSDS-6306-BeerBrewer-CaseStudy/RMD files/Readme.md

 # Conclusion

 These tests provide overwhelming evidence (p values are essentially zero) of distinct differences in IBU and ABV between Standard American IPA's, Double IPA's, and APA's.
 Based on this information, it would be prudent for Budweiser's brewers to stick to the range for American IPA's shown in this dataset of an IBU between  60-75  to be within the range of 50% of American IPA’s on market.
-IPAs tend to be on the higher alcohol content, but there are ABVs within the American IPA range and the overall middle 50% of ABVs.
+IPAs tend to be on the higher alcohol content, but there are ABVs within the American IPA range and the overall middle 50% of ABVs of 6.2% to 6.7%.
 Staying within this range will keep it distinct from the American Pale Ales while not straying far from the drinkability people look for in Budweiser.

 ```{r}
 print("American IPA beer Middle 50% distribution of IBU")